 Table of Contents

-Hiring and Working with Contractor in New York City
+Hiring and Working with Contractors in NYC

 Many people ask friends and families for recommendations.
 Does one name keep popping up?.
 A great sign.
 Ask what type of work was done; since a contractor may be proficient in one area, but lacking in others.